Iram Ecran Village 3840x2160Iram Ecran Village 3840x2160

 ©Iram Ecran Village 3840x2160|IRAM

-13 and 14 September 2025
+2nd edition The Astronomy Village 13 and 14 September 2025

 Discovering the secrets of the universe, the Astronomy Village is open to the curious and the passionate alike.
 In collaboration with the IRAM on the Plateau de Bure, this space event awaits you on 13 and 14 September 2025!
 Stay tuned, the programme will be unveiled soon!

-All day long13 and 14 September2025
+All day long 13 and 14 September 2025

-The Astronomy Village
+The Astronomy Village Programme

-• conferences for the general public given by astronomy experts;
+• conferences for the general public given by astronomy experts ;

-• scientific stands;
+• scientific stands

-• activities for young and old;
+• activities for all ages;

 The conferences